cocograde/pdfviewer/README.md

 ### Build

-You have two choice, one is onefile version and one is onedir version.
+You have two choices, one is onefile version and one is onedir version.

 Onefile version: